 - Some users use ad-blocking software that makes ads disappear

 - Users tend to be skeptical about advertisements

 Should I use SEO or PPC?

-Both SEO and PPC are very effective techniques for promoting a website.
-Many organisations find that using a combination of these techniques delivers the best possible results.
-For example, your organisation could:
+Both SEO and PPC are very effective techniques for the promotion of any website.
+Many brands deduce that using a combination of the above is what will deliver the best possible.
+For example, your brand could:

-Combining the two techniques in this way ensures that your website always had a steady stream of visitors — which means more leads and more sales.
+Combining the two techniques in this manner will ensure that your website will always have a steady stream of visitors — which signifies a stable leads and sales volume.

 Thank you for reading our insights on Search Engine Optimisation (SEO) and Pay Per Click (PPC).
 To learn more about those topics and find out what will work best for your business, do not hesitate to contact us!